Mmo-kali/mmokali.github.io/README.md

 # SKILLS
 * * *

-• Knowledge of basic networking concepts (e.g. OSI model, TCP/IP, Wi-Fi)
+• Knowledge of basic networking concepts (e.g. OSI model, TCP/IP, Wi-Fi).

-• Proficiency with Python, C/C++, Linux and SQL
+• Proficiency with Python, C/C++, Linux and SQL.

 • Strong verbal & written communication, organizational, and interpersonal skills.

-• Strong problem-solving skills that allow me to handle even the most stressful of situations
+• Strong problem-solving skills that allow me to handle even the most stressful of situations.

 • Excellent customer service skills with the ability to maintain a professional demeanor at all times.